MolBIFFM/diana/README.md

 Proteins are represented by their primary UniProt accession. `"gene"` and `"protein"` refer to the gene and protein names listed in UniProt, respectively.

-Extracted mass spectrometric measurements, expressed as binary logarithms of the corresponding ratios, are represented by keys consisting of three or four components, depending on whether the corresponding measurements are site-specific.
-The first component refers to the specified time of measurement, the second to the specified type of post-translational modification.
-The component prefixed `"S"` to the relative position of the corresponding modification site and the component prefixed `"R"` to the replicate.
+Submitted Mass spectrometric measurements, expressed as binary logarithms of the corresponding ratios, are represented by keys consisting of three or four components, depending on whether the corresponding measurements are protein- or site-specific.
+The first number refers to the specified time of measurement, the following identifier to the specified type of post-translational modification.
+The number following `"S"` refers to the relative position of the corresponding modification site and the number following `"R"` to the replicate.

+Further entries refer to the respective averages of sites and replicates, respectively.
+Along with a categorization of measurements, identified by time of measurement, these inform the visual representation of the protein in Cytoscape.
+Averages determining statistical analysis are customizable independent of these attributes.

 Annotations of protein-protein interactions contain the following information: